Cesar Chavez Day: National holiday movement

 Cesar Chavez Day as a national holiday has gained support from musician Carlos Santana, civil rights and labor leaders.
 Rallies were held in 2006 in Los Angeles with the goal of raising awareness beyond California.
 Currently, a major obstacle to this day becoming a national holiday is caused by a rule in Congress that prevents bills with national holiday provisions from being introduced.
 The holiday proposal would need to overcome that obstacle before legislation can be introduced.

+Derecognition following Chavez sexual abuse allegations

+Following public allegations in March 2026 that Chavez had sexually abused women and minors, including fellow activist leader Dolores Huerta, the United Farm Workers union cancelled its Cesar Chavez Day events.
+The cities of Los Angeles and Phoenix signed proclamations renaming the holiday to "Farmworkers Day".
+The State of California approved legislation to do the same.

+In Texas, which had observed the day as an optional holiday since 2000, Texas Governor Greg Abbott directed state agencies to cease commemoration of Chavez and said he would work to have the holiday officially removed from state law.
+In Washington state, which had marked the day since 2018, Governor Bob Ferguson said April 10, the birthday of Dolores Huerta, would be celebrated in place of Chavez's.

 Reception

-The day highlights the legacy of Cesar Chavez, and focuses on Chicano or Mexican Americans efforts in the labor movement.
+The day highlights the legacy of Cesar Chavez and focuses on Chicano or Mexican Americans efforts in the labor movement.
 Events surrounding the holiday largely ignore the actions of the Agricultural Workers Organizing Committee, and its Filipino American membership and leadership, who began the Delano Grape Strike which propelled Cesar Chavez to international notoriety.
-Due to this Filipino Americans have been critical of the day's focus, which excludes acknowledgement of their history.
+Because of this, Filipino Americans have been critical of the day's focus, which excludes acknowledgement of their history.